option-t/option-t/README.md

 Furthermore, we think that it happens many times reading the code but writing one is fewer than it.
 We believe that this style is tiring but not a problem in the long term.

+#### option-t does not provide [`try!`](https://doc.rust-lang.org/1.83.0/std/macro.try.html) like control flow sugar utility to keep a simplicity of user project code

+We got some feedbacks about why option-t does not provide a `try!` like control flow sugar function to make it easy to unwrap of `Result<T, E>` type.
+And some users told us that they switched to _neverthrow_ that have [`safeTry()`](https://github.com/supermacro/neverthrow/tree/v8.1.1?tab=readme-ov-file#safetry) due to lacking a such function in this package by default.

+In short, this is a result of design choice.
+We would hesitate to do it or will not implement such utility sugaring stuff without introducing a macro system to JavaScript.

+Unlike a syntax expansion achieved by macro, the kind of `try!` utility uses a generator mechanism like an emulation of async/await style control flow in pre-ES2017 era.

+We admit it simplifies a control flow related to unwrap operation for Result type but we think it introduces a complication to a user code.
+This means that user code gets a new userland executor mechanism in addition to a react fiber or other view library's runtime executor.
+We think it might be hard to debug a code that lives a long time (probably over a decade) because such code requires an additional knowledge of this library's framework-ish practice.

+Our motto of design & implementation is that achievement both of simplicity and abstraction.
+We think this design choice is important to keep a simplicity of code analytic pipeline, a simplicity of build pipeline, and to reduce a runtime overhead of user project application for long-term user project code lifecycle.
+Therefore we would like to avoid introducing a new sugar utility that is a bit different from a common control syntax flow populated in the community to decrease complexity by introducing this library.
+We think strongly that "writing a code is only once, but your code will be read far many times than what you imagined".

+If you want `try!` style utility, please consider to introduce [option-t-safe-try](https://jsr.io/@totto/option-t-safe-try) ([github](https://github.com/totto2727-org/option-t-safe-try)) or defines a similar implementation to your repository.